threathunters-io/laurel/man/laurel.8.md

   mentioned  in `SYSCALL.exe`.
 Default: true
 - `user-groups`: Add groups that the user ("uid") is a member of.
   Default: true
+- `prefix`: Add a prefix to enriched fields; this may be useful if logs are onsumed by analysis software that doesn't properly understand uppercase and lowercase JSON object fields as identical.
+  This setting does not affect enriched fields passed in from `auditd(8)`.
+Default: unset

 ## `[label-process]` section